lorenzo-stoakes/linux-vm-hacks/README.md

 ## Hacks

-### Tables
+### pagetables

 __Work in Progress__: Currently only the PGD is exposed.

-Tables is a kernel module which outputs the precise PGD/PUD/PMD/PTE page table contents for a given process.
+Pagetables is a kernel module which outputs the precise PGD/PUD/PMD/PTE page table contents for a given process.

-It differs from `/proc/<pid>/pagemap` ([doc page][page-map]) in that pagemap is vastly more useful :) it allows a process to map between virtual and physical pages without reference to individual page tables whereas `tables` is designed to expose these details.
+It differs from `/proc/<pid>/pagemap` ([doc page][page-map]) in that pagemap is vastly more useful :) it allows a process to map between virtual and physical pages without reference to individual page tables whereas `pagetables` is designed to expose these details.

-Additionally, `tables` exposes kernel mappings.
+Additionally, `pagetables` exposes kernel mappings.

 #### Usage